wikindx/wikindx/website/web/src/content/contributing/translations.md

 +++

 We are looking for translators.
-If you want to see Wikindx in your native language do not hesitate to join us on [Transifex].
+If you want to see WIKINDX in your native language do not hesitate to join us on [Transifex].

 If you only want to report an error without committing yourself to fixing it,